21 Side Jobs for Teachers To Make Extra Money

 Platforms like Airbnb offer easy entry for newcomers wanting to rent their home or a space within it.
 You can use this calculator to see how much you can make for your available rooms.

-Success in this field often draws on strong communication and negotiation skills—attributes many educators naturally possess.
+Success in this field often draws on strong communication and negotiation skills — attributes many educators naturally possess.
 With the right approach and dedication, real estate can evolve from a side hustle into a significant income stream.
-The average real estate agent in the U.S. makes about $43 per hour.
+The average real estate agent in the U.S. makes just over $100,000 per year (or $43 per hour).

 If you're a teacher looking to extend your impact beyond regular school hours, leading an after-school program could be a fantastic opportunity for you.
 By taking on the role of an after-school program director, you can continue to engage with students in a more relaxed setting, all while earning additional income.
 To get started, coordinate with your school district or check out local community centers that offer such programs.